IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

   - For probes, we are using the main page `/CustomerOrderServicesWeb/index.html`, which is not the best indication that the app is fully functional.
 Since the application was not modified, it's the best option.
   - The settings on probes are:
     - `periodSeconds`: how often (in seconds) to perform the probe
-    - `failureThreshold` - When a Pod starts and the probe fails, Kubernetes will try failureThreshold times before giving up.
-Giving up in case of liveness probe means restarting the container.
-In case of readiness probe the Pod will be marked Unready.
+    - `failureThreshold` - When a Pod starts and the probe fails, Kubernetes will try this many times before giving up.
+Giving up in case of liveness probe means restarting the container - in hope that the problem will be resolved when restarted.
+In case of readiness probe the Pod will be marked _unready_.
+Kubernetes will not send traffic to Pod unless it's marked _ready_.
     - `initialDelaySeconds`: Number of seconds after the container has started before probes is initiated.
+Allows the application to complete initial setups.
   - The `expose` field is a simple toggle to enable Route (proxy) - to expose your application outside the cluster.
   - The termination policy specified under `route` configures a secured route.